UK Social Media Strategy: Data-Backed Content Format Insights

 Tailor to Each Platform

-In a UK social media strategy, what succeeds on Instagram won’t always translate directly to LinkedIn or TikTok.
-Align your core message, but adapt format, length and tone to each network.
+In a UK social media strategy, what works on Instagram won’t always work on LinkedIn or TikTok.
+Keep your core message the same.
+But adapt the format, length, and tone for each network.

 Set Specific Goals

-Rather than vague goals like “improve engagement”, aim for measurable targets such as a 20% increase in video completion rate or doubling saves/shares over six weeks.
-This provides clarity and motivation.
+Avoid vague goals like “improve engagement”.
+Aim for measurable targets instead.
+Examples include a 20% rise in video completion rate or doubling saves and shares over six weeks.
+This brings clarity and motivation.

 Learn from Others

-Survey competitors and creators in similar fields to spot high‑engagement formats, content gaps and audience needs.
-If questions go unaddressed on others’ pages, these could become your opportunity.
+Study competitors and creators in similar fields.
+Spot high‑engagement formats, content gaps, and audience needs.
+If their pages leave questions unanswered, that gap could be your opportunity.

 Strategic Tips to Boost Engagement